ibm-cloud-docs/blockchain-sw-252/howto/ibp-v2-faq.md

 {: faq}

 Ansible is an open source technology and this product is not officially supported by {{site.data.keyword.IBM_notm}}.
 For support related to the usage of the {{site.data.keyword.blockchainfull_notm}}  Platform and Ansible playbooks use the [GitHub repository](https://github.com/IBM-Blockchain/ansible-collection/issues){: external}.

-## Do I need OpenShift to run CodeReady Workspace?
-{: #ibp-v2-faq-codeready-openshift}
-{: faq}

-Yes, OpenShift is a prerequisite to running CodeReady because you have to deploy your workspace into an OpenShift cluster.

-## How often do updates get rolled out for the CodeReady Workspace extension?
-{: #ibp-v2-faq-codeready-updates}
-{: faq}

-Updates are scheduled to coincide with the VS Code extension and should be available every two weeks.

-## How can I test my smart contract that is running in CodeReady workspace?
-{: #ibp-v2-faq-test-smart-contracts}
-{: faq}

-Currently this can be achieved by connecting to a Fabric network running outside of the CodeReady Workspaces extension.
-In a subsequent release we plan to introduce a simple way to deploy a Fabric network from within the extension.

 ## How can I find the examples and tutorials within the VSCode extension?
 {: #ibp-v2-faq-vscode-tutorials}